a3helmich/Konfidence.BaseClasses/README.md

 Some obsolete classes.
 Technical debt :(

 ### Tools/ClientSettingsUpdater
 For me: updates the SqlClientSettings.json in a buildpipeline, keeping secrets out of the git repository.
+Packed as installable dotnet tool.